 Tool reviews are often written based upon an experience with a brand new tool just pulled out of the box.
-In this case, however, I am writing about a tool that has been put through some extreme paces for about a year, as my father and I use it extensively in his woodworking business.
+In this case, however, I am writing about a tool that has been put through extreme paces for about a year, as my father and I use it extensively in his woodworking business.
 You have also seen this sander in action here on WWGOA as well, as we built a wine bottle holder and a spatula in earlier projects.
-The Ridgid EB4424, $199, serves as an oscillating spindle sander, and with a quick changeover, doubles as an oscillating edge belt sander.
-This is the only tool that I am aware of that offers both functions.
-Decent spindle sanders start at about $150, and oscillating belt sanders don’t even exist in the hobbyist market aside from this one (industrial versions start at over $900), so needless to say I was skeptical that this product would deliver any respectable level of performance or durability for $199.
+The Ridgid EB4424, $329, serves as an oscillating spindle sander and doubles as an oscillating edge belt sander with a quick changeover.
+This is the only tool I am aware of that offers both functions.
+Decent spindle sanders start at about $150, and oscillating belt sanders don’t even exist in the hobbyist market aside from this one (industrial versions start at over $900), so needless to say, I was skeptical that this product would deliver any respectable level of performance or durability for $329.

 Belt sanding assembly.
 The sanding belt assembly features a simple design and solid construction.
 The belts are a standard 4 x 24″, making it easy to find and afford replacement abrasives.
 The oscillating action makes this design unique in its class.

 Spindle sanding.
-The only time I experience the need to switch to the true spindle sanding implements is for extremely tight curves, requiring one of the smaller spindles, or for sanding an enclosed area that is too small for the belt.
+The only time I experience the need to switch to the proper spindle sanding implements is for extremely tight curves, requiring one of the smaller spindles, or for sanding an enclosed area that is too small for the belt.

 This Tool has Numerous Strengths:

 POWER, POWER, POWER!
 I was thoroughly impressed by the performance of a tool at this price point.

 The machine delivers chatter-free performance and powers through stock at a voracious clip.